Our Board of Directors

 Solar San Antonio has an active board of directors, 16 total, who help drive the solar conversation in the San Antonio community.

-Long-time San Antonio community leader and activist, Bill founded Solar San Antonio in 1999.
-Advocating for solar for more than 30 years, Bill hosted San Antonio’s first major solar installation on the rooftop of his bank in the 1980s.
-His tireless efforts to educate the community about the need for renewable and sustainable energy have produced adoption of solar technology at the CPS Customer Service Center, Bexar Country Jail, and more.
+The late Bill Sinkin, a long-time San Antonio community leader and activist, founded Solar San Antonio in 1999.
+Bill hosted San Antonio’s first major solar installation on the rooftop of his bank in the 1980s.
+He worked tirelessly over the next 30 years to educate the community about the need for renewable and sustainable energy.
+Due to his pioneering, San Antonio is now a national leader in the deployment of solar energy.
+Learn more about Bill’s accomplishments and life work here.

 Jasmine Azima, Jasmine Engineering, Inc.